 - Beta Decay (Electrons are emitted)

 - Gamma Decay (High energy photons are emitted)

 The image above shows the path taken by 60Cobalt to move from an excited state to a non-excited state.
 The beta decay can leave it at either one of the two energy levels.
 The percentages mentioned next to the beta symbol is the probability of nuclei choosing either of the two paths.
-Beta decay followed by a gamma decay.
+Beta-decay followed by gamma decay.

-Sources of gamma rays other than radioactive decay include terrestrial thunderstorms and lightning, from celestial bodies such as pulsars, quasars, distant galaxies, gamma ray bursts in space and collapse of a star into a black hole known as a hypernova aka super-luminous supernova.
-Hypernovae events results in bursts of long duration gamma ray emissions.
+Sources of gamma rays other than radioactive decay include terrestrial thunderstorms and lightning, from celestial bodies such as pulsars, quasars, distant galaxies, gamma-ray bursts in space and collapse of a star into a black hole known as a hypernova aka super-luminous supernova.
+Hypernovae events result in bursts of long-duration gamma-ray emissions.
 These emissions produce a total energy output of about 1044 Joules (as much energy as our Sun will produce in an entire lifetime) in a span of 20-40 seconds.

 Gamma rays cause damage on a cellular level and due to their penetrating nature, they can diffuse this damage through the entire body.
 However, gamma rays are less ionizing that alpha or beta hence the severity is lesser but penetration is more.

 Some of the most energetic phenomena in the universe occurs through gamma rays.
 We cannot witness these events without a gamma-ray detector.
 To address this, scientists have created a satellite called Fermi Gamma-ray Space Telescope that provides an unparalleled view of the universe.
 Gamma-ray sensors are also used in the food packaging and chemical industry to measure density, thickness, and composition.
 Gamma rays are used to treat certain types of cancer where the high energy gamma beams are irradiated on the cancerous cells to kill them.